Android & iOS app developer guide

 Agile methodology for Android / iOS application

 No professional developer will tell you to leave it to them and come back for a finished product.
-These days we all work in AGILE approach, where all those involved in a project have the influence on requirements and solutions used.
+These days we all work in AGILE methodology, where all those involved in a project have the influence on requirements and solutions used.
 You, as a project owner – first and foremost.
 If, in the middle of the work, you decide you want to drop one of the features of your app that is too expensive, unnecessary or no longer needed – you should be able to do that without too much of a fuss.

 Software development companies in Poland